PetrosGondwe/project-context-dumper/README.md

 * **Contact Phone:** +265881050865
 * **Copyright:** © 2026 Chipu_Data_Labs.
 All rights reserved.

-The project is intended to provide a practical bridge between ordinary project files and AI‑assisted development workflows.
+The project is intended to provide a practical bridge between ordinary project files and AI‑assisted development workflows—and between research collections and AI-powered academic analysis.

 ---